JVital2013/vitality-goes/docs/scripts.md

 # Additional Scripts

 Vitality GOES comes with a number of scripts to enhance and extend its functionality.
-All of these scripts are optional, and are included in the `scripts/` folder.
+All of these scripts are optional, and are included in the `scripts/` folder. `Cleanup-EmwinText.sh` is highly recommended since it keeps your EMWIN folder from getting too full.

 Some scripts will pull settings from the `scriptconfig.ini` file.
 This file must be in the same directory as the script when you run it.
 Make sure you configure this file before running the scripts!